a-scales/cart-bepinex/README.md

 3. Copy the compiled DLL to your `BepInEx/plugins` folder
 4. Launch the game

+## Cart Boosting Features

+This mod allows you to boost carts to extreme speeds:

+- **F9**: Detects carts in the scene and gives them a 5x velocity boost
+- **F11**: Point at a cart and press this to register it for boosting
+- **F12**: Super boost - gives any registered carts a 10x velocity boost

+## Cart Physics Modifications

+Once you've found a cart (using F9 or F11), you can toggle these special physics modes:

+- **1**: Toggle Zero Gravity mode - the cart floats and ignores gravity
+- **2**: Toggle Floaty Cart mode - the cart hovers slightly above the ground
+- **3**: Toggle Super Grip mode - the cart won't slide around corners
+- **4**: Toggle Slippery Cart mode - the cart slides like it's on ice

 ## Debugging Tools

 This mod includes several debugging tools to help you understand the game's structure and behavior: